-There are two types of Capital Market, from where an investor can deal in securities, they are Primary Market and Secondary Market.
+Securities market can be defined as the market, whereby financial instruments, obligations, and claims are available for sale.
+It is classified into two interdependent segments, i.e. Primary Market and Secondary Market.
+Market.
 The former is a market where securities are offered for the first time for receiving public subscription while the latter is a place where pre-issued securities are dealt between the investors.
-These two markets are juxtaposed with each other, and so we have compiled a detailed article to clarify the difference between Primary Market and Secondary Market, in tabular form.

 Content: Primary Market Vs Secondary Market